Hanqaqa/Easyduino/README.md

 To do list:

-- [ ] Order and test the v1.1 RP2040 board.
-(In v1.0 I mixed some pins in the Flash and couldn't boot up).
+- [ ] ~~Order and test the v1.1 RP2040 board.
+(In v1.0 I mixed some pins in the Flash and couldn't boot up).~~ Ordered.
+Awaiting arrival.
-- [ ] Order and test the v1.1 ESP32S3 board.
-(In v1.0 I forgot to add PullUp and PullDown in RST and SUSPEND CP2102).
+- [ ] ~~Order and test the v1.1 ESP32S3 board.
+(In v1.0 I forgot to add PullUp and PullDown in RST and SUSPEND CP2102).~~ Ordered.
+Awaiting arrival.
-- [ ] Investigate and think about a popular NXP devboard to implement.
+- [ ] Start developing a nRF52840 Dongle and RP2350A.
 - [ ] Investigate other possible microcontrollers/SOCs to implement.

 ## Acknowledgments